 For over 30 years, we have been at the forefront of this work, using our unrivalled knowledge and expertise to enrich the curriculum, foster a deeper connection to nature, and promote good health and wellbeing for all.
-We are proud to have been supported in our mission by Sir David Attenborough, who has been our founding Trustee and Patron since 1989.
+We are proud to have been supported in our mission by Sir David Attenborough, who has been our founding trustee since 1989.

-The need for high-quality Climate Change Education
+The urgency and demand for high-quality climate change education